ospin-web-dev/FCTGraph/README.md

 This repo is set up with semantic versioning https://semantic-release.gitbook.io/semantic-release/ to automatically keep track of the version number and the changelogs

 All merged pull request need to indicate the level of change (fix,feat,perf)

+## TODO: reject setting any properties that can not change throughout the lifetime of an object (types, etc.)